digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 We assume that the participant trusts this infrastructure, that is, that the participant and its identity management belong to the same trust domain.
-Some participant nodes can be designated as **VIP nodes**, meaning that they are operated by trusted parties.
+Some participant nodes can be designated as **VIP nodes**, meaning that they are operated by trusted organizations.
 Such nodes are important for the VIP confirmation policy.

 The generic term **member** will refer to either a domain entity or a participant node.